Savannah Repossession Lawyer

 Stop Vehicle & Other Repossessions Through Bankruptcy

 The threat of losing your car can lead to major pressure and worry.
-All of us depend in a significant way on our vehicles – to take us to work, school, to shopping for food, clothes, and other necessities to every other kind of outing that requires transportation.
+All of us depend in a significant way on our vehicles.
 Cars are essential to individuals and families throughout the cities and states of this country.
-Having to depend on public transportation or the generosity of family or friends can be difficult, time-consuming, and bothersome to all parties.
+Having to depend on public transportation or the generosity of family or friends can be time-consuming, and bothersome to all parties.

 Stop Repossession Orders with Chapter 13